-The rather unusual command follows recommendation of health officials, who say a recent cluster of extremely rare meningitis cases at the University of Wales warrants a speedy and serious reaction.
+The rather unusual command follows the recommendation of health officials, who say a recent cluster of extremely rare meningitis cases at the University of Wales warrants a speedy and serious reaction.

 "Everyone is behaving very responsibly.
-I have certainly not seen any panic among the students," said Dr. Bill Smith, chief medical officer for Bro Taf Health Authority, in a Reuters being eliminated due to the changes: Building, Kirksey Old Main, the stops along Faulkinberry, as well as the stop on C Street.
+I have certainly not seen any panic among the students," said Dr. Bill Smith, chief medical officer for Bro Taf Health Authority, in a Reuters report.